 Informally, you can use the Korean numbering system (김밥 하나, 비빔밥 둘) and it stems from counting individual items.
 When the numbers are combined with 개 (particle that means piece), some numbers modify their original forms like 한개, 두개, 세개, 네개, 다섯개, 여섯개, 일곱개, 여덟개, 아홉개, 열개 (one piece, two pieces…10 pieces).

 If it’s one or two orders, you can informally say 김밥 하나, 비빔밥 둘 주세요 (one Kim-bob and two bibimbobs, please).
 If it’s more than three, say 비빔밥 세개 주세요 (three bibimbos, please) instead of비빔밥 셋 주세요.

 Also, In some situations, you can order food by the number of pieces of food.
 In that case, you can use this expression: 만두 열개 주세요 (I’d like 10 pieces of Mandu (Korean meat dumplings)).

 How to Order in Korean at a Restaurant or Cafe (레스토랑, 까페)

 In Korea, 레스토랑 and 까페 usually serve Western food.
 They bring you a menu before you order.
 They do not have floor seating like a 식당.
 Tables in a typical 레스토랑 are private.
 You might see curtains or walls between tables for more privacy.
 Many people just order drinks, and that’s OK.
 They may bring the check to your table, or you may have to pay at the cashier.
 The rest is similar to eating at a 식당.
-The following are a few Korean restaurant phrases you may use or hear in a restaurant or cafe:
+The following are a few common Korean phrases you may use or hear in a restaurant phases or cafe:

 - 메뉴주세요 (Menu, please)